ntrappe/CMU_portfolio/POMODORO.md

 ![Popular pomodoro timer website](/public/pomodoro/pomofocus.png)

 A number of problems emerged:
-- Most timers had a pause/stop button during a “pomodoro” which violated the technique (it should be forfeited).
+- Most timers had a pause/stop button during a “pomodoro” which violated the technique → 🛑 it should be forfeited.
-- All the timers had salient colors, gamification, or notifications—all of which were distracting (another violation).
+- All the timers had salient colors, gamification, or notifications → 🛑 too distracting.
-- Some timers lacked clear signifiers or feedback which reduced usability.
+- Some timers lacked clear signifiers or feedback → 🛑 reduced usability.

 ### Try the Technique
 While it would be better design practice to source a group of engineering students and conduct a survey or user experience data, we were not afforded the time to do so.
 Instead, we—engineering students—tried the Pomodoro Technique while completing assignments in our other engineering classes to analyze how the Technique would work for this audience.